Taken Out: Initial selection

 Firstly, the women learnt a single piece of information about the single man which, along with his appearance, they used to decide whether they were interested or not.
-The women then judged and turned their lights off or on depending on their decision, however once they had turned their lights off, they couldn't change their minds.
-Then there would be a video of the single man shown, where they would describe their best features and qualities to try to keep as many women in the game as possible.
+The women then judge and turn their lights off or keep them on, however if they turn their lights off, they can't change their minds later on.
+Next up, a video profile of the single man is shown, where they describe their best features and qualities to try to keep as many women in the game as possible.
 The women then judged again.
-Next, a video by the single man's friend, family member, co worker or ex-partner was shown.
-The women then decided again.
-Finally, if there were four or more women left with their lights on, the single man walked around the arena and personally met each remaining woman and either turn her light out or left hers on until there were only three women remaining.
-Then the single man asked a question to the three women, in which he then chose one woman to dismiss.
-This occurred again for the remaining two women.
-At the end the single man formally got asked if they would like to date the remaining woman or not.
-The first question was skipped if only two women are remaining and the single man still got to ask a question if only one woman was remaining before arriving at the question stage.
-If at any stage of the game all thirty women had turned their lights off, the game ended immediately and the single man left the show without a woman.
-During the whole process Kerley walked around the arena and chatted with different women asking for their opinions of the single man and why they had kept their light on or turned it off.
+After, a video by the single man's friend, family member, co worker or ex-partner is shown.
+The women then decide again.
+Finally, if there are four or more women left with their lights on, the single man walks around the arena and personally meets each remaining woman and either turns her light out or leaves hers on until there are only three women remaining.
+Then the single man asks a question to the three women, in which he then chooses one woman to dismiss.
+This occurs again for the remaining two women.
+At the end, the single man formally gets asked if they would like to date the remaining woman or to decline the opportunity.
+The first question is skipped if only two women are remaining and the single man still gets to ask a question if only one woman remains before arriving at the question stage.
+If at any stage of the game all thirty women turn their lights off, the game ends immediately and the single man leaves the show without a woman.
+During the whole process Kerley walks around the arena and chats with the women asking for their opinions of the single man and why they had kept their light on or turned it off.

 Dating process

 After the initial selection is complete, a three-stage dating process occurs.
 Firstly, the couple get to chat in private in a 'green room' at the studios in which they can get to know each other better in an uninfluenced environment.
 Next up, the couple meet for a date at a Melbourne restaurant, bar, massage parlour or other similar place.
 If either person is still interested in the other, there is an opportunity to attend a rendezvous at the Eureka Tower observation deck, where champagne and views of Melbourne at night await.
 This can often embarrassingly lead to only one person attending the rendezvous point.
 The latter two meetings are optional, however most attend the second stage.
 After all possible meetings, a final verdict is delivered.
 If either person wants the relationship to continue, they 'leave their light on' but if they wish for the relationship to end, they 'turn their light out'.
-This process is shown on the episode after the episode where their pairing was determined in the studio.
+This process is shown on the following episode, after the pairing was determined.